Reflections on Standing Rock

 The gathering at Standing Rock, with more than 280 indigenous tribes represented, is historic and has been an inspiration to all of us.
 The ongoing gathering is being held to block construction of the Dakota pipeline that threatens water resources for the Lakota Sioux and everyone else in the Missouri River basin of the Dakotas.
 Plans are to stay all winter, stopping the pipeline and protecting the waters nearby.
 For information and suggestions on how you can help, consult www.sacredstonecamp.org.
-This issue of Befriending Creation focuses on Friends’ reflections and efforts to stop the Dakota Pipeline and support indigenous rights.
-Please continue to send us information and stories on these issues to help us spread the word.

 There has been an ongoing discussion about the role of non-indigenous allies.
 In some cases, too many non-indigenous people are showing up, using resources, and causing problems.
 Many, however, have been present to serve as witnesses and allies/supporters, bringing supplies and helping out as needed.
 Recommendations for camping and doing service are listed on the sacredstonecamp.org website.